aspose-html-cloud/aspose-html-cloud-docs/content/html/storage-api/working-with-folders-in-the-storage/folder-rest-api/_index.md

 A call to the REST API consists of a request performed by the client, and a response returned by the service.
 In the request, you send a URL with information about which operation you want to call, the resource to act upon, query parameters, etc. The most common methods include GET, POST, PUT and DELETE.
 GET retrieves resources.
 POST submits new data to the server.
 PUT updates existing data.
 DELETE removes data.

-You can call REST API from any platform that supports HTTP / HTTPS and it does not depend on the software running on the server or client.
+You can call REST API from any platform that supports HTTP / HTTPS, and it does not depend on the software running on the server or client.
 To create a correctly constructed HTTP request, you should build URI relative to https://api.aspose.cloud/v4.0/html.

 {{% alert color="primary" %}}
 More detailed information about REST URLs’ structure and specific behavior linked to the API such as Authentication, Request Queuing, and Storage you can find in the [REST API Overview](https://docs.aspose.cloud/total/getting-started/rest-api-overview/) article.